0xPoe/talks/slides.md

 All of our products are open source.
 We build distributed databases, so feel free to check them out.

 I’m a strong believer in open source, and I’m currently one of the maintainers of the Cargo project.
-In the past, I was also a member of the Rustup and TiDB crates.io teams.
+In the past, I was also a member of the Rustup and crates.io teams.

-Right now, my main focus is on Cargo.
-My interests include distributed systems, databases, and developer tools.

 You can find me online through these links.
 And feel free to reach out if there’s anything you’d like to discuss.
 -->